jifems/adxsharing/receive-adx-data.md

     <img src="./media/shared-db-permission.png" >

 You can now query the data in the shared database.

+## Stop Receiving Data
+To stop receiving data, select the sent share, **Dataset** tab to delete the dataset mapping prior to deleting the received share.

 ## Troubleshoot
 To troubleshoot data sharing issues, refer to [Troubleshoot common issues](troubleshoot-adx-sharing.md).